 Actor Denzel Washington does not mince words when it comes to his faith in God.
-And in a recent newspaper interview, Washington reiterated that he is a "God-fearing man" while also warning people to not become too self-focused.
+In one recent newspaper interview, Washington reiterated that he is a "God-fearing man" while also warning people to not become too self-focused.

+Not too long ago, he told the New York Times his ideas about the age we're living in and how the Bible talks about the warning signs we're seeing in our world today.
 "This is spiritual warfare.
-So, I'm not looking at it from an earthly perspective," he told the New York Times.
+So, I'm not looking at it from an earthly perspective," he said.
 "If you don't have a spiritual anchor you'll be easily blown by the wind and you'll be led to depression."

-As CBN News has reported, Washington gave his life to God early on, but it took a few years for him to understand the weight of that decision.
+While some might not agree with certain films he's made, or aspects of his beliefs, he's clearly becoming more focused on God.
+As CBN News has reported, Washington gave his life to God early on and even had a supernatural encounter with the Holy Spirit, but it took a few years for him to understand the weight of his decision.

 "Three times...I think we all go through that.
 I was filled with the Holy Ghost and it scared me," he said.
 "I didn't want to go this deep...I want to party.
 It was a supernatural, once in this lifetime experience that I couldn't completely understand at the time."